 Ever wondered why you are the way you are, or other people behave the way they do?
 Psychology A Level will help you to understand yourself and other people much better.
 It is a subject that tries to get to the bottom of what you are like and why you behave in certain ways.
 It is more precisely the “scientific study of the human mind and human behaviour”.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-In addition, you must have Maths at grade C (grade 5) or higher, plus Double Science at CC or Psychology at C or above (grade 5 or above) or Level 2 BTEC Applied Science at Merit or above.
+All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, of which two must be B grades (grade 6).
+In addition, you must have English and Maths at grade C (grade 5) or above, plus Double Science at CC (grade 5/5) or Biology and Chemistry at grade C (grade 5) or above, or Psychology at grade C (grade 5) or above, or Level 2 BTEC Applied Science at Merit or above.
+In order to progress from AS to A Level, you must have at least a D grade at AS Level.

 AS Level (Year 1):

 Paper 1: Foundations in Psychology.
-Topics include Social psychology, Cognitive psychology, Biological psychology, Learning theories and Issues & Debates.
+Topics include Social psychology, Cognitive psychology, Biological psychology, Learning theories and Issues and debates.

 Paper 3: Psychological skills.
-Topics covered are: Methods, Synoptic Review of Studies & Issues and debates.
-This is a synoptic section in which students will be asked to draw on topics 1- 6 to develop a general knowledge of key issues and debates.
+Topics covered are: Methods, Synoptic review of studies and Issues and debates.
+This is a synoptic section in which students will be asked to draw on all topics to develop a general knowledge of key issues and debates.

 Students who have studied Psychology A Level often go on to study it at university or choose a related degree such as criminology, sociology or teaching.